Bug #2849

 eliminates the memory leak.

-Updated by codehero almost 7 years ago
+Updated by codehero about 7 years ago

 Yes, there is a real "memory leak" in lighttpd.